 resolve_peer() as a convenience utility method that returns the correct InputPeer

 Another thing to take into consideration about chat IDs is the way they are represented: they are all integers and all positive within their respective raw types.

-Things are different when working with Pyrogram’s API because having them in the same space can theoretically lead to collisions, and that’s why Pyrogram (as well as the official Bot API) uses a slightly different representation for each kind of ID.
+Things are different when working with Pyrogram’s API because having them in the same space could lead to collisions, and that’s why Pyrogram uses a slightly different representation for each kind of ID.

 For example, given the ID 123456789, here’s how Pyrogram can tell entities apart: